aws-amplify/amplify-swift/AmplifyPlugins/Storage/AWSS3StoragePluginFunctionalTests/README.md

 ## Storage Integration Tests

-The following steps show how to set up Storage with unauthenticated and authenticated access.
-The auth configured will be Cognito UserPool.
+The following steps demonstrate how to set up Storage with unauthenticated and authenticated access.In the case of authenticated access, we will be using Cognito UserPools.
+Both unauthenticated and authenticated configurations are used to execute the AWSS3StoragePluginFunctionalTests.
 This set up is used to run the tests in AWSS3StoragePluginFunctionalTests

 ### Set-up